 As expected, the field duplicates show significantly more scatter in the gold assays than laboratory duplicates do.
 It is important to see an improvement in duplicate performance from field duplicates to coarse lab duplicates.
-Nevertheless, Bellhaven geologists are currently reviewing the methodology for field duplicates in order to ensure equitable assessments of sampling error going forward.
+GoldMining geologists should review the methodology for field duplicates in order to ensure equitable assessments of sampling error for future sampling programs.
 Using a +20% precision envelope, we can see that most gold duplicates group nicely.
 Given that this comparison is between half core (original) and quarter core (duplicate) taken at the core saw, such correlation is certainly acceptable.
 It is recommended that future field duplicates be of comparable mass and volume, so the geologists should select either equal quarter core splits or half core splits.